Search

 Sweet Peas

 50 days.
 Pisum sativum.
 Open Pollinated.
 Alaska Sweet Peas.
 The plant produces heavy yields of 2 to 3" long sweet peas.
 It has 5 to 8 peas per pod.
-One of the earliest producing peas available.
+It is a popular shelling pea.
+Gardeners prize them for being very early-maturing, cold-hardy, and reliable in short seasons or cooler climates, including Alaska.
 Perfect for making pea soup.
+It is one of the earliest producing peas available.
 Suitable for canning and freezing.
 It does well in cool soils.
 An excellent choice for home gardens and market growers.
-Thomas Laxton of Bedford, of England, created Alaska Sweet Pea by crossing the Ringleader Pea and the Little Gem Pea.
-An English heirloom dating back to 1881.
+Thomas Laxton of Bedford, England, created Alaska Sweet Pea by crossing the Ringleader Pea and the Little Gem Pea.
 United States Department of Agriculture, PI 674045.
+A 1881 heirloom from England.
 Disease Resistant: FW.

 Seeds Per Pound: 2,000